 Your body has more than 90 BILLION nerve cells.
 Each of these carries messages to other parts of your body.
 Those messages show up as sensations like neck pain or back pain.

 If you’re prone to neck pain, you might wonder if you have a pinched nerve.

-When your bones, ligaments or tendons literally put pressure on a specific nerve – that’s a pinched nerve.
-It’s a compressed nerve in your neck that can send pain radiating through your arm or through your shoulder.
+Like it sounds, it’s pressure on a nerve.
+Imagine your bones, ligaments, or tendons literally, squeezing your nerve.
+That nerve pain can send pain radiating through your shoulder or arm.
 You might find it painful to turn your head from side to side or experience numbness.

 The medical term for a pinched nerve in your neck is cervical radiculopathy and symptoms include: